Al Bastakiya: Where the Heritage of Dubai Sleeps

 Orient Guest House

 This traditional Arab villa was repurposed into a high-end business hotel in Bastakiya.
-The two-story buildings had been restored to their former glory along with others.
+The two-story buildings and others have been restored to their former glory.

 Best time to visit Al Bastakiya

-The timing of Bastakiya is from morning 9 am to evening 6 pm.
-The best time to visit it is during the afternoons during the winter months.
+The time of Bastakiya is from 9 am to 6 pm.
+The best time to visit it is in the afternoons during the winter months.
 This is also a quiet place right next to the creek and

-Do you need to book in advance to visit Bastakiya?
+Do you need to book a trip to Bastakiya in advance?

-No, you don’t have to book in advance if you only want to see around Bastakiya and visit the art galleries and museums.
-But the Sheikh Muhammad Centre for Cultural Understanding requires you to book beforehand to participate in their cultural dining programs.
+No, you don’t need to book in advance if you only want to see around Bastakiya and visit the art galleries and museums.
+However, the Sheikh Muhammad Centre for Cultural Understanding requires you to book beforehand to participate in their cultural dining programs.
 You also have to pay a fee depending on the package and the number of people.

 Entrance Fee

 Entry to Bastakiya is free.
-You can walk around and explore the alleys free of cost.
-Many of the attractions in Bastakiya are also free, as well.
+You can walk around and explore the alleys for free.
+Many of the attractions in Bastakiya are also free.
 These include the coin museum, XVA Gallery,

 Location of Bastakiya

 Bastakiya is on the Bur Dubai side of the creek on Al Fahidi Road.
-The entrance of Al Bastakiya is right next to the Al Fahidi roundabout, where Al Fahidi road and Al Hamriya Street meet.
+Its entrance is next to the Al Fahidi roundabout, where Al Fahidi Road and Al Hamriya Street meet.
 The old-looking buildings of Bastakiya contrast with the modern concrete structures and are hard to miss.

 Other attractions near Bastakiya